China exports may stay strong despite weak Europe

 While much focus is put on China's exports to the EU where the debt crisis is denting demand, data suggests exposure to the most troubled peripheral euro zone economies is minimal.

-Combined exports to Portugal, Ireland, Italy, Greece and Spain were only $62.3 billion in 2011, or 3.3 percent of total Chinese exports.
-The value of goods shipped to Germany along stood at $76.4 billion last year.
-Greece, in the center of the storm, bought about $4 billion -- about the same as the size of China's exports to Iraq or Cambodia.
+Combined exports to Portugal, Ireland, Italy, Greece and Spain were only $62.3 billion (39.1 billion pounds) in 2011, or 3.3 percent of total Chinese exports.
+The value of goods shipped to Germany along stood at $76.4 billion (47.9 billion pounds) last year.
+Greece, in the centre of the storm, bought about $4 billion (2 billion pounds) -- about the same as the size of China's exports to Iraq or Cambodia.

-The EU may be China's single biggest export destination, where 14.4 percent year on year growth lifted the total value of exports to $356 billion in 2011, but it still only represents 18.8 percent of all the goods shipped from mainland ports.
+The EU may be China's single biggest export destination, where 14.4 percent year on year growth lifted the total value of exports to $356 billion (223 billion pounds) in 2011, but it still only represents 18.8 percent of all the goods shipped from mainland ports.

 An estimated 200 million jobs -- a quarter of China's workforce -- are directly dependent upon the external sector, hiking the political risks of an export slowdown to a leadership hypersensitive to any hint of social instability that might threaten the one-party rule of the Communist Party.